-The Federal Communications Commission (FCC) oversees the regulation of Internet Protocol Captioned Telephone Service (IP CTS), an assistive technology that enables people with hearing loss to use their own voice to speak during a call, and then to read the other party’s responses via captions on a home telephone device or app.
+The Federal Communications Commission (FCC) oversees the regulation of Internet Protocol Captioned Telephone Service (IP CTS), an assistive technology that enables people with hearing loss to use their residual hearing and speak during a call, and then read the other party’s responses via captions on a home telephone device or app.
 IP CTS is commonly referred to as captioned telephone service.

 Certain voices and noises create difficulty for Artificial Intelligence (AI), including Automated Speech Recognition (ASR).
 This video compares real-time human captioning with ASR captions.

 Captioned telephone service is funded through a small fee on consumer phone bills, making the program available to Americans with hearing loss.
 As use of these services continues to grow, however, the FCC is concerned about the increasing costs of the program and is considering changes to reduce them.